Marcus theory: Experimental results

 Marcus published his theory in 1956.
 For many years there was an intensive search for the inverted region which would be a proof of the theory.
 But all experiments with series of reactions of more and more negative ΔG^{0} revealed only an increase of the reaction rate up to the diffusion limit, i.e. to a value indicating that every encounter lead to electron transfer, and that limit held also for very negative ΔG^{0} values (Rehm-Weller behaviour).
 It took about 30 years until the inverted region was unequivocally substantiated by Miller, Calcaterra and Closs for an intramolecular electron transfer in a molecule where donor and acceptor are kept at a constant distance by means of a stiff spacer (Fig.4).

 Fig.4.
 Marcus behaviour in a molecule, which is composed of a biphenyl entity, whose anion (produced by means of pulse radiolysis) acts as a donor, a steroid entity, which is a rigid spacer and different aromatic hydrocarbons and quinones, which are the acceptors (A).

 A posteriori one may presume that in the systems where the reaction partners may diffuse freely the optimum distance for the electron jump may be sought, i.e. the distance for which ΔG^{‡} = 0 and ΔG^{0} = - λ_{o}.
 For λ_{o} is dependent on R, λ_{o} increases for larger R and the opening of the parabola smaller.
 It is formally always possible to close the parabola in Fig. 2 to such an extent, that the f-parabola intersects the i-parabola in the apex.
 Then always ΔG^{‡} = 0 and the rate k reaches the maximum diffusional value for all very negative ΔG^{0}.
 There are, however, other concepts for the phenomenon, e.g. the participation of excited states or that the decrease of the rate constants would be so far in the inverted region that it escapes measurement.

 R. A. Marcus and his coworkers have further developed the theory outlined here in several aspects.
 They have included inter alia statistical aspects and quantum effects, they have applied the theory to chemiluminescence and electrode reactions.
 R. A. Marcus received the Nobel Prize in Chemistry in 1992, and his Nobel Lecture gives an extensive view of his work.

+Microscopic verification

+While the experimental validation of Marcus theory has been provided by Miller and Closs, the observed results were masked by the availability of vibronic channels.
+These channels drastically increase the reduction of the transition probability in the inverted region and prevent the observation of the full trend predicted by Marcus.

+This problem has been greatly reduced by the development of microscopic semiclassical simulations of electron transfer, and by the reliable evaluation of the microscopic Marcus parabolas.
+These studies establish that the solvent contribution to the free energy surfaces actually reproduces the parabolic trend of the linear response approximation and exquisitely reproduces Marcus’ predictions.
+These studies established that the energy gap between the reactant and product states, evaluated along molecular trajectories of the condensed system, provides the actual reaction coordinate.